In-medium pion dispersion relation and medium correction of $N\pi\leftrightarrow \Delta$ near the threshold energy of pion production: Results and discussions

-The results are similar with work from Li, el at in Ref.~\cite{QingfengLi2017v2}, but the magnitude of the in-medium cross section and the splitting among the different channels are more obvious than that in Ref.~\cite{QingfengLi2017v2}, where the effect of $\omega$ in asymmetric nuclear matter is ignored.
-Based on above discussions on the in-medium cross section of $N\pi\to\Delta$, one can expect if one take $\sigma^*_{N\pi\to\Delta}$ in transport model simulations, the production of $\pi^-$ will be enhanced relative to the utility of $\sigma^{\mathrm{free}}_{N\pi\to\Delta}$.
+The results are similar to those of the study from Li el at in Ref.~\cite{QingfengLi2017v2}, but the magnitude of the in-medium cross section and the splitting among the different channels are more evident than in Ref.~\cite{QingfengLi2017v2}, where the effect of $\omega$ in asymmetric nuclear matter was ignored.
+Based on above discussions on the in-medium cross section of $N\pi\to\Delta$, one can expect that if $\sigma^*_{N\pi\to\Delta}$ is included in transport model simulations, the production of pion may be modified, with the beam energy decreasing from 0.4 A GeV to 0.3 A GeV.